JeelPatel07/track-order-alexa-skill/README.md

 # Set Up the Demo

-Be sure you have the AWS CLI and ASK CLI setup.
+Be sure you have the AWS CLI setup.

 #### AWS setup steps